Acute Injuries

 Surgical Procedure

 This procedure is recommended for advanced stages of thumb CMC joint arthritis and/or instability of the thumb CMC joint.
 The procedure is performed by first removing the trapezium.
 A reconstruction of the CMC joint is then performed by utilizing a tendon as the soft tissue interpositional arthroplasty.
 This is often referred to as ligament reconstruction and tendon interposition (LRTI).
-This technique creates a space between the trapezium and thumb metacarpal; the speed spiral implant is then sized and placed in the empty space.
+This technique creates a space between the trapezium and thumb metacarpal, reducing pain caused by arthritis.
+Typically, dissolvable sutures are used to close the skin and will not need to be removed post-operatively.

 • Dressing:

-• Bulky dressing is removed, and a light compressive dressing is applied.
+• The bulky post op dressing is removed, and a light compressive dressing is applied.

 • Exercise:

-• Full Active/Passive Range of Motion of digits 2-5, forearm, elbow, and shoulder.
+• Full Active/Passive Range of Motion of digits 2-5, thumb IP and MCP, forearm, elbow, and shoulder.

 10-14 Days Post-Op:

-• Therapist authorized to remove sutures if still in place/if applicable.
+• The therapist is authorized to remove sutures if still in place/if applicable.

 • Once the incision is completely healed, scar management techniques may be initiated.